S5/S6 Higher Modern Studies

 This assignment is worth 30 marks.
 This is 27% of the overall marks for the course assessment.

 This assignment has two stages:

-- A production of evidence stage which must be completed within one hour and 30 minutes
+A write up stage which must be completed within one hour and 30 minutes

 Higher Modern Studies course is assessed in a number of ways: